GeorgeEliWilliams/Continuous-deployment-using-aws-codepipeline-and-AWS-S3/README.md

-scroll down to static website hosting section and click on the website endpoint view the game page to check if the pipeline trigger is working, we make a minor change to the index.html file and commit it
+scroll down to static website hosting section and click on the website endpoint view the game page to check if the pipeline trigger is working, we make a minor change to the index.html file and commit it image we can see that the trigger worked perfectly and the deployment to s3 was successful